sradc/MakeAgents/README.md

 # MakeAgents

 MakeAgents is a micro framework for creating LLM-powered agents.
-It consists of a paridigm for creating agents, along with tools to make it work.
+It consists of tools and a paridigm for creating agents.

-Notes:
-- Prompts are very important.
-The `llm_func` function names, Pydantic models and docstrings are all "part of the prompt".

-### Dev setup

-- Clone the repo and `cd` into it
-- Run `poetry install`
-- Run `poetry run pre-commit install`

 ## Example 1: A simple conversational agent